ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.Rmd

 With code using fs and gert (but you do you!), assuming your current directory is the root of the website folder, and also the root of the git repository, and a translation from Spanish to English...

-- Save your original blog post under the target blog post name and commit it, then push.
+- In the post branch, let's call it "new-post", save your original blog post under the target blog post name and commit it, then push.

 ```r
 fs::file_copy(